 There are some limitations however, which we discuss later.

 Here’s how to do the Lego Challenge in nine simple steps:

 - Gather the things you’ll need

-- Split participants out into teams and roles
+- Brief participants and split them out into roles

 - Score the models

 You can run the activity without them, but we highly recommend downloading your Lego Challenge resources here.